9-Methylene-fluorene

-9-Methylene-fluorene or dibenzofulvene (DBF) is a polycyclic aromatic hydrocarbon with chemical formula C14H10.
+9-Methylene-fluorene or dibenzofulvene (DBF) is a polycyclic aromatic hydrocarbon with chemical formula (C6H4)2C=CH2.
+It is best known as one product from deprotection of the Fmoc group.
+It can be prepared by treatment of 9-hydroxymethylfluorene with strong base.

 Properties

-9-Methylene-fluorene is an intermediate of Fmoc cleavage reaction.
 It is an analog of a 1,1-diphenylethylene.
 Polymerization of 9-methylene-fluorene produces a π-stacked polymer.